 “The biggest concern, as evident by Yameen’s murder and Rilwan’s disappearance, is that there are groups who are willing to kill in the name of Islam.
 They enjoy impunity because they have the protection of state bodies.
 State officials support them for two reasons; they think supporting radical groups bolsters their legitimacy, or they also subscribe to these views” Rasheed said.

-Rasheed identifies the Maldives Independent’s biggest challenge as a lack of leadership, which she hopes will be resolved once Butt steps in as editor.
-Securing consistent and sufficient funding is also a priority, something which Maldives Independent is working on now.
+Rasheed identifies the Maldives Independent’s biggest challenge is securing consistent and sufficient funding, something which Maldives Independent is working on now.